 104 Certification Course

 - Overnights in the course are still scheduled to proceed contingent on the destination, and students are permitted to stay aboard the vessel.

 - If there is an open cabin the captain may sleep in it for the night.

 - Destination ports will be changed if the Annapolis Sailing School becomes aware of a COVID outbreak at the planned port for the safety of our students and instructor.

-- All personnel aboard the vessel are required to wash their hands or change gloves before handling any kitchen equipment or provisions.
+- All personnel aboard the vessel are required to wash their hands and/or change gloves before handling any kitchen equipment or provisions.

 Private Instruction (PI)

 Offsite / Private Vessel Instruction

 - The instructor will bring suitable PPE.

 - Should the Annapolis Sailing School learn of a COVID outbreak in the port of call of the Private Vessel, the customer will be asked to reschedule the lesson.